DavidCalebChaparroOrozco/replit100daysofcode/README.md

 	* Now I can summarize any article and include the references.
 Get on my level!
 * Day 98 - Automate!
 Automate!
 	* The finish line is near!
 Build a program that emails you motivational quotes to keep your energy up.
 PS.
 Today's project will work much better with Hacker or always on.
+* Day 99 - Scrape the Community Hub
+	* Today's challenge involves a combo scraper.
+Let's mix up emailing and scheduling and find the best Replit events for you to attend.